music-notation-swift/music-notation-core/docs/different-notes-same-time.md

 # Different Notes at Same Time
 Authors: [Kyle Sherman](http://github.com/drumnkyle), [Miguel Osorio](http://github.com/modix)
 ## Introduction
 In music, you can have a note with 2 different pitches played at the same time.
 You see this with one stem and 2 note heads coming off of it on different staff lines/spaces.
-This has already been accomplished by making every `Note` have an array of `SpelledPitch`s.
+This has already been accomplished by making every `Note` have an array of `SpelledPitch`es.
 However, at the same time, you may also have a note of a different duration be played at the same time.
 Throughout this document I will refer to this as a second *set* of notes in the measure.
 ### Terminology
 - **Set** of notes is one set of notes that need to equal a full measure (like the bass drum part of a drumset score).
 - **Time slice** is the vertical slice of a measure where a note would be laid out.
 If 2 notes occur at the same exact time, they would be rendered in the same *time slice*.